OutSystems/docs-odc/src/eap/monitor-apps.md

 # Monitor Apps

 OutSystems provides a unified experience where you can monitor the health of all your applications.
-And then, from the same section you can identify any unexpected behaviors before they become issues that impact the performance of your systems or apps.
+And then, from the same section you can identify any unexpected behaviors that might impact the performance of your systems or apps.

-The goal is to reduce the effort it takes for you to:

-* Detect app problems such as performance and unavailability.
-* Understand what’s causing the anomaly in your application such as a configuration problem.

-Using the Monitoring functions makes it easier and quicker for you to locate and fix the issues.
-You can use the Monitoring functions during all stages of development to monitor and troubleshoot applications.
-You can also access capabilities to check for application governance, user management, and performance.
+Several log files are available to help you identify a problem, determine the root cause, and and then fix the problem.

+At the top of each log file, you can set filters to narrow the scope of your results.
+Inmost cases,To the right of each log entry,  a **Detail** link provides stack trace information.
+On some logs, an **Excel** link enables you to  export your results to Excel for further analysis.

 Currently, the following log files are available:

+**Error Log** - helps you understand errors that are occurring during runtime.
+This log shows the following information:

+* System related issues or exceptions from an application due to issues in its logic
+* Errors from user devices trying to access the app
+* Security exceptions such as when an unregistered user tries to access a page

-* **General Log** - shows the timestamp, app name, app key, message, and source
+**General Log** - helps you understand the probable causes slowing down your environment.
+This log shows the following information:
-* **Error Log** - shows the timestamp, app name, app key, message, source, and error key
-* **Integration Log** - shows the timestamp, app name, app key, type, source, action, endpoint, duration, log key/ID, and the error key/ID

-A detail button to the right of each log entry, provides additional information.
+* System errors that force a process to terminate
+* Application issues such as a slow query warnings
+* Activity logs showing which users are logging into an environment as well as  publishing or deploying

+**Integration Log** - helps you understand how quickly the environment is responding to incoming requests and external services.
+This log shows the following information:

+* The amount of time it takes to expose an action in a given period
+* The amount of time it takes to consume an action in a given period